dbt-opiner/dbt-opiner/README.md

 If the custom opinion is in a repository and requires extra dependencies, define a class variable `required_dependencies` with the required dependencies in a list (e.g. ["numpy==2.0.1", "pandas==2.0"]).

 The `_eval` method will receive a file handler to lint.
 Familiarize with these file handlers in the [source code](https://github.com/dbt-opiner/dbt-opiner/blob/main/dbt_opiner/file_handlers.py).
-These file handlers also contain dbt manifest information that can be accessed in the evaluation of the opinion.
+In general, the file handlers contain the file raw content, dbt node(s) with manifest metadata, and the parent dbt project to which it belong.
+All these are useful to create and evaluate opinions.

 The custom opinion can use the configuration set in the `.dbt-opiner.yaml` file.
 The config dictionary is injected when the class is instantiated.
 To access it, define a `__init__` method with a `config` parameter (see for example [[this](https://github.com/dbt-opiner/dbt-opiner/blob/main/dbt_opiner/opinions/O002_model_description_must_have_keywords.py)])

 All the configurations for [ignoring opinions (noqa)](#ignoring-opinions-noqa) will also apply to the custom opinions.
 Make sure you don't create conflicting opinion codes.
 As a best practice, use a prefix for the opinion codes that are specific to your organization (e.g. `C001`).

 We use `loguru` for logging.
 We encourage to use the same for the custom opinions.
 See how to use it, [here](https://github.com/Delgan/loguru).

+### Ignoring opinions (noqa)
+> Strong opinions, weakly held. [_Paul Saffo_](https://bobsutton.typepad.com/my_weblog/2006/07/strong_opinions.html)

+Opinions can be ignored at the global level, at the node level, or by regex matching file paths.
+To ignore an opinion at the global level, add the opinion code to the `ignore_opinions` list in the `dbt-opiner.yaml` file.
+To ignore an opinion at the node (model, macro, or test) level, add a comment with the format: `noqa: dbt-opiner OXXX` at the beginning of the sql or yaml file, where `OXXX` is the opinion code.
+Use a comma separated list if you want to ignore more than one opinion (e.g. `noqa: dbt-opiner O001, O002`).
+You can also ignore all opinions in a node by using `noqa: dbt-opiner all`.
+Note that if multiple nodes are defined in the same yaml file, the noqa comment will apply to all the nodes defined in that file.
+To ignore opinions for certaing regex matching file paths, add the opinion code as key and a regex as value to the `ignore_files` list in the `dbt-opiner.yaml` file.

 ## Why?
 Inspired in Benn Stancil's [blog post](https://benn.substack.com/p/the-rise-of-the-analytics-pretendgineer) where he says: